New-Soul-Of-Science-Project/New-Soul-Of-Science-Project-Web/README.md

     - let us see bridges between modern medicine, modern life science, and alternative medicine and alternative life science
   - let us see even regulation processes in the interactions in societies
 - the foundation of Nature Philosophie Yoga (NaPhil-Yoga)
-  - based on the insights of the ›Tension Gam of Life‹ and the ›fractal Quantum Flow Theory‹
+  - based on the insights of the ›Tension Game of Life‹ and the ›fractal Quantum Flow Theory‹
 - extensions of mathematics (Superial Numbers, Superial-Zahlen)
   - defining actual endless numbers on an endless prime number product
   - defining analysis with actual endless numbers